-The Duke of Edinburgh’s Award has been running at Forrester for the last nine years.
+The Duke of Edinburgh’s Award has been running at Forrester since 2005.
 The Award is a programme of personal development for young people.
 Its aim is to be enjoyable, challenging and rewarding.
 Many youngsters at Forrester have achieved their Bronze Award with smaller numbers achieving Silver and two of our students have been to Holyrood Palace to collect their Gold Award.

 The Award is recognised by employers and educational institutes such as Colleges and Universities and is a very useful addition to any CV.